Tom Gilmore Jr.

-Thomas John George Gilmore (born 8 May 1946) is an Australian politician.
+Thomas John George Gilmore (8 May 1946–14 March 2024) was an Australian politician.

 Early life

 Gilmore was born in Mareeba.
 His father, Tom Gilmore Sr., had been a federal and state Country Party politician.

 Politics

 Gilmore served on Mareeba Shire Council from 1982 to 1987.
 In 1986 he was elected as the National Party member for Tablelands in the Queensland Legislative Assembly.
 In 1992 he moved to the front bench as Shadow Minister for Minerals and Energy, a portfolio he held until the Coalition took government in 1996, whereupon he became the Minister.
 He was defeated in 1998 by One Nation candidate, Shaun Nelson.

-In 2000 he was elected to the Mareeba Shire Council.
+In 2000, he was elected to the Mareeba Shire Council.

-From 2008 to 20013, Shire of Mareeba was absorbed into the Tablelands Region.
+From 2008 to 2013, Shire of Mareeba was absorbed into the Tablelands Region.
 During this period Gilmore was mayor of Tablelands Region from 2008 to 2012.
 After the deamalgamation of the Shire of Mareeba in 2014, he was elected Mayor of Mareeba and then re-elected in 2016.

 In October 2019 he announced his retirement as Mayor of Mareeba at the 2020 local government elections.